anth12/CloudPurge/readme.md

 ## Suported CDN providers
  - CloudFlare

-Logo: cloud wind by newstudiodesign10 from the Noun Project
+Wind Cloud by sandra from the Noun Project